dell/terraform-provider-powerscale/docs/resources/aclsettings.md

 - `synthetic_denies` (String) Synthetic 'deny' ACEs.
 Options: none, remove
 - `utimes` (String) Access check (utimes).
 Options: only_owner, owner_and_write

+Unless specified otherwise, all fields of this resource can be updated.

 ## Import

 Import is supported using the following syntax: